mviereck/x11docker/README.md

-# x11docker: Run X11 GUI applications and desktop environments in docker on a segregated X server.
+# x11docker: Run graphical GUI applications and desktop environments in docker on a segregated X server or Wayland compositor.

  - Much faster than SSH or VNC solutions.
  - No dependencies inside of docker images.
  - Secure sandboxing of GUI applications.
  - Pulseaudio sound support is possible.
  - GPU hardware acceleration is possible.
+ - Wayland and Xwayland support

 # GUI for x11docker ![x11docker logo](/../screenshots/x11docker_klein.jpeg?raw=true "Optional Title")
 To use `x11docker-gui`, you need to install package [kaptain](https://packages.debian.org/jessie/kaptain).